SnoWFLakE0s/jose-code/README.md

 # jose-code
 A simple extension of the C language for doing basic tasks.
 Funny function names and operators based on quotes from our MA111 professor.
 Completely impractical.

+# Language Structure
+Files are saved to `.josecode` files.
+Code should be individual line-by-line statements, and the compiler will go through one line at a time.
+The only data type in this language are floating-point numbers.
+This simplifies calculations a little.

 # Features
 * Functions:
   *  Logarithm: `loggers(x,a)`